GiRumSam174/Game-Center/README.md

-Fun and easy to play collection of games.
+Fun and easy to play collection of games:
+Battleship Command, Gravitrips, and SOS.

 Play against the CPU or connect to another player on the same network.